Grammy-Nominated Singer-Songwriter Tayla Parx Is Her Own Best Cheerleader

 Courtesy of Tayla Parx

-Everything she touches turns to pure artistry from her vocal collaboration on Chris Brown's "Anyway" to her lyrically genius for Panic!
+Everything she touches turns to pure artistry from her vocal collaboration on Chris Brown's "Anyway" to her lyrical genius for Panic!
 At The Disco's "High Hopes" and Ariana Grande's "7 Rings".
-The multiple Grammy-nominated singer, songwriter and actress made her debut as a solo artist with her album We Need To Talk back in April 2019 and has continued to soar as a solo act since.
+The multiple Grammy-nominated singer, songwriter, and actress made her debut as a solo artist with her album We Need To Talk back in April 2019 and has continued to soar as a solo act since.
 After serving as a special guest on the North American leg of Lizzo's Cuz I Love You tour and being deemed by Entertainment Weekly as "one of pop music's go-to songwriters", we're tired by simply condensing her receipts.

-xoNecole had the chance to speak with the "Dance Alone" singer about how she finds balance between studio time, friendships, dating and Korean skincare products in this installment of Finding Balance.
+xoNecole had the chance to speak with the "Dance Alone" singer about how she finds balance between studio time, friendships, dating, and Korean skincare products in this installment of Finding Balance.

 xoNecole: At what point in your life did you understand the importance of pressing pause?